 A frequently unrecognised problem is the lack of mental autonomy that can be induced by a surfeit of technology.
 It is strongly arguable that “more choice” is not a liberating factor in many cases, but instead the cause of an increased dependence upon distractions and complications.
 Social networking websites like Facebook have received strong criticism in Britain for encouraging semi-literate contributions and libels.
 Troll activity now causes much consternation.
 Trolls are pseudonymous entities who are calculating no come-back for their transgressions.

 In July 2008, the Google project of photographing British houses, on a national basis, gained adverse publicity.
 This project evoked media complaints that Google are thereby making available details which can be used against hapless citizens by thieves and terrorists.
 The giant American computer company was accused of mounting an incursion upon British public safety.
 A national feeling developed that Google is exploiting British citizens, a factor matched by American complaints about similar activities in the home country of Google.
 The contested project is known as Google Earth, a software enterprise released to the public in 2006.
-Known as the “globe program,” the versions of software here include the Earth Pro, selling for 400 dollars per year.
+Known as the “globe program,” the software here included Earth Pro, selling for 400 dollars per year.
 The use of Google automobile cameras in British streets spotlighted the “invasion of privacy” and related issues.
 See Google Earth Controversy (accessed 04/04/2013).

 At first I was very resistant to commencing a blog, despite some encouragement to do so.
 Eventually I relented at the end of 2009, over two years after my first website appeared.
 I have since maintained Commentaries.
 I reasoned that, since a number of academics used blogs, it was not a bad thing to do, providing that the rules are observed.
 The competent assessors of blog materials insist upon certain rules of deportment, which are: